-Here's a performance management technique that will enable you to identify why a person doesn't perform the task required or to the standard needed.
+Here's a performance management technique that will enable you to identify why a person doesn't perform the task required and/or to the standard needed.

 Someone may have all the capability in the world but have limited or no desire to perform a particular task/role.
 For example, I can type at 100 wpm, but don't ask me to be a secretary (did that when I first got out of school).
 You would find yourself with an employee who would be constantly shirking work and generally being a pain in the neck.

-The strengths movement is one of the most exciting developments in the past decade.
+The strengths movement is one of the most exciting developments in the past few decades.
 Understanding people's strengths and ensuring they are used on a regular basis, while understanding their weaknesses and putting in systems/strategies that enable them to be worked around, will help your team to perform at a higher level.
-You can find out more about the strengths movement and Marcus Buckingham in particular.
+Read more about tapping into people's strengths.

-When someone is under-performing you need to establish whether you have a capability (can't do/want to) or a desire (can do/won't do) issue, in order to effectively resolve the problem.
+When someone is under-performing you need to establish whether you have a capability ('Can't Do' but 'Want To') or a desire ('Can Do' but 'Won't do') issue, in order to effectively resolve the problem.

-This quick activity is one tool you can use to assist you to estimate a person's performance level and the style of leadership you might use to help them to improve.
+The tool below helps you determine a person's performance level and the style of leadership you might use to help them to improve.